 So, how can you attract more of the right ones?
 David Wishon, senior director of talent acquisition at one of the biggest job boards in existence — Monster — as well as Jessica Miller-Merrell, founder of well-known HR blog Blogging4Jobs, helped create the following job posting checklist for recruiters.
 By optimising your postings according to these seven steps, you can attract more high-quality applicants:

 Step 1: Identify Compelling and Popular Keywords

 Before you get into the nitty-gritty of writing your job posting, do some research to see what terms job seekers are searching.
-If you’re starting completely from scratch, Miller-Merrell suggests looking at your competitors job postings to see what titles and descriptions they’re using for similar positions, or even reviewing the resumes your company has received from past applicants.
+If you’re starting completely from scratch and advise a federal police check is required , Miller-Merrell suggests looking at your competitors job postings to see what titles and descriptions they’re using for similar positions, or even reviewing the resumes your company has received from past applicants.

 Additionally, you might seek help from current employees.
 One company, 9Lenses, believes so strongly in the value of employees’ feedback on job descriptions that it literally created an app for that, called “Crowdsource a Job Description.”
 The software emails employees a unique link to a questionnaire about the role.
 Then, explains Marketing Manager Patrick Mefert, “The app essentially captures the collective insights from existing employees on what is needed in the prospective candidate, including skills, characteristics and experience.”
 Using the app, the company successfully narrowed down a list of keywords that helped hire a new vice president of sales.

 There are also several free tools available to help you come up with the right keywords and keyword phrases.
 For instance Google’s Keyword Planner is a great tool to determine which keywords are most commonly searched for in certain industries.
 While this may be a better fit for recruiters who are experienced with analytics, WordStream or WordTracker provide user-friendly options that can help recruiters of any background create a list of terms to target.